 The port of Antwerp is unique because of its location.
 But thanks to Kieldrecht Lock, the largest lock in the world, the port is also able to accommodate the ever larger ships that call at the port.
 Kieldrecht Lock is situated at the end of Deurganck Dock on the left bank of the River Scheldt.
 It is 500 metres long, 68 metres wide and it contains three times the amount of steel it took to build the Eiffel Tower.
 Art in a lock?
 Only in Antwerp.
 The graffiti artist Cazn spent ten weeks working on a 300-metre long mural in the lock.
 Depending on the tides it will be regularly submerged.

 A bike is another excellent way of exploring Antwerp’s port.
 There are various trails through the gigantic port area, which will take you all the beauty spots in the port.
 What’s more, the bike paths are excellent.
-Pick up your free port bike map from the MAS Port Pavilion, the Visit Antwerp visitor centre in Grote Markt or print it out here yourself.
+Pick up your free port bike map from the MAS Port Pavilion or at the Visit Antwerp visitor centre in Grote Markt.

 Is the weather forecast less than stellar or do you prefer a more laidback visit of the port?
 Antwerp Port Tours organises guided port tours by coach.
 And thanks to the tablet they give you during your visit you can see what is going on behind the scenes of the port.
 Visiting with a group?
 Then take Visit Antwerp’s port tour by coach.
 Listen to some astounding facts and figures while driving along the Scheldt quays, the fruit wharf, the church ship and Berendrecht Lock.
 You will also find more about the fascinating past of Antwerp’s port during the tour.